 From trying new experiences, your child may also feel happier about themselves through a gain in self-confidence.
 Everybody loves finding things that they’re good at, and your children are the exact same!
 As well as tangible skills, like kayaking, your child will also have the opportunity through these new activities to gain softer skills like teamwork and communication (in a two-person kayak this is essential to make sure you don’t both end up overboard!).
 These will help them in everyday life and will definitely shine through when they return back to school!
 Similarly, on activity holidays you will often be part of a larger group under the instruction of knowledgeable guides.
 With this, it can be encouraging to see your children making friends with the other children in the group.
 As well as helping them to make new friends, this also enables them to learn about new cultures which in this modern world where travel is so convenient is ever important!

-If you think that family activity weekends are something that you and your kids would really benefit from, then why not check out our multi activity packages on our website?
+If you think that family activity weekends are something that you and your kids would really benefit from, then why not check out our multi activity packages?
 Most of these are suitable for children, but be sure to enquire with us to check if you aren’t sure of the level they’re aimed at.
-Alternatively, you can also keep kids active with city break holidays where they can immerse themselves in a new culture for a few days and explore historical museums and attractions.